DJ Quik: Early life

 Blake was born in Compton, California.
 He was inspired by funk and soul artists, such as Roger Troutman (who taught him the use of the talkbox, which became a trademark for Quik's sound throughout his career) and George Clinton.

-Blake began selling homemade mixtapes (notably The Red Tape, 1987) after he received a turntable for his 8th grade promotion.
+Blake began selling homemade mixtapes (notably The Red Tape, 1989–90).
+Many people believe The Red Tape was released in 1987 due to DJ Quik’s outro on “Dollaz + Sense,” in which he says, “Yeah, if you remember, 1987 underground tapes.”
+However, this refers to Blake having produced underground tapes since at least 1987.after he received a turntable for his 8th grade promotion.
 He began doing shows DJing around Southern California, many of which ended in rival gang-related altercations.
-He joined the Tree Top Piru Bloods, which he later regretted, stating that joining the gang "was the dumbest shit".
+He joined the Tree Top Piru Bloods.

 At age 16 in 1986, Quik dropped out of high school, and his mother lost her home due to foreclosure.
 While she moved to Louisiana, Quik stayed in Compton and was homeless for a period of three years.
 He would later go on to say that after his success in the rap-world, many of his family members "popped up".